 Scheduled start is listed on your entry form.
 Please note that the scheduled race time will likely differ from the actual start time of the race.
 Rosters are locked based on the start time displayed on your 'Dashboard' and 'My Entry' pages for that race.
 It is noted as 'FULL LOCK'.

-In the event that NASCAR changes the start time of the race to an earlier time than we have published, then entry forms will lock accordingly.
+In the event that NASCAR changes the start time of the race to an earlier time than I have published, then entry forms will lock accordingly.

 The drivers for the A, B and C Groups are divided up as follows: